 Part of the beauty of catching a show at the Choctaw Grand Theater is the fact that you’re already inside the Choctaw Casino, where mouth-watering dining options abound.
 Without even venturing beyond the confines of the casino, you can set yourself up at Butterfields Buffet, offering brick-oven pizza, Tex-Mex dishes and a wok station; the 1832 Steakhouse, where succulent steaks and a well-stocked wine bar make a great combination; or the Bamboo Noodle Bar, where Pad Thai, stir fry, and Kung Pao await you.

 Best Bars and Restaurants Near House of Blues Dallas presented by Cricket Wireless

-If you’re seeing somebody play at the House of Blues you can always avail yourself of its in-house dining options.
+If you’re seeing somebody play at the House of Blues you can always avail yourself of its in-house dining options (parking information can be found here).
 But if you’d care to venture elsewhere, the Spaghetti Warehouse (1815 N. Market St.) does an amazing job of serving up Italian staples.
 If you want to take things up a notch, challenge yourself with their 15-layer lasagna or take a tumble on their baked pepperoni spaghetti.

 If you really want to experience steak you’ll be telling friends about, you need to hop over to the Y.O.
 Ranch Steakhouse (702 Ross Ave.).